Uncertainty Quantification for Markov Processes via Variational Principles and Functional Inequalities: UQ Bounds From Functional Inequalities

 \subsection{Poincar{\'e} Inequality for Reversible Processes}

-When the combination of $\mu^*$ and $p_t$ are reversible, i.e. the generator $A$ is self-adjoint on $L^2(\mu^*)$, and if a Poincar\'e inequality, \req{Poincare_def}, also holds with constant $\alpha>0$ then one can obtain a UQ bound in terms of the asymptotic variance, rather than the variance.
+When the combination of $\mu^*$ and $p_t$ are reversible, i.e. the generator $A$ is self-adjoint on $L^2(\mu^*)$, and if a Poincar\'e inequality, \req{Poincare_def}, also holds with constant $\alpha>0$, then one can obtain a UQ bound in terms of the asymptotic variance of $f$, instead of the variance of $f$ under $\mu^*$.

 First, define the Poisson operator

 a bounded linear operator on $L^2_0(\mu^*)\equiv\{f\in L^2(\mu^*):\mu^*[f]=0\}$ with norm bound $\|L\|\leq\alpha$.
 The asymptotic variance of $f\in L^2(\mu^*,\mathbb{R})$ is defined by